w3c/webpayments/proposals/instrument.md

 ## Storage Scenarios

 Different parties, in different flows, may wish to store payment credentials.
-The expectation is that during Payment Request API, the browser would display payment credentials (matching the payment methods accepted by the merchant) from all of these sources.
+During Payment Request API, the browser would display payment credentials (matching the payment methods accepted by the merchant) from all of these sources.

 ### Payment App

-In these use cases, the payment app registers a payment credential with the browser (e.g., through the Payment Handler API).
+In these use cases, the payment app registers a payment credential with the browser.
 Benefits of this approach:

 * Payment apps can add, update, or delete payment credentials when the user is interacting with the app.
 * Payment apps can communicate with servers (e.g., to fetch a nonce for authentication).